12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Search Engine Optimization (SEO)

-1. Getting First Project
+1. Getting the First Project

 One thing that most beginner freelancers can relate to is getting their first project.
 Having some skills is one thing but expressing your skill is another.
 It's tough to convince someone to buy your services in the beginning and could become more challenging if your communication skills are not that good.